nventive/RequestsSignature/README.md

         // Configure the RequestTracingMiddlewareOptions.
 This is one way of doing it. services.Configure<RequestsSignatureOptions>(options =>
         {
-            // List of client ids and keys that are accepted and validated. options.Clients = new[]
+            // List of client ids and secrets that are accepted and validated. options.Clients = new[]
             {
                 new RequestsSignatureClientOptions
                 {
                     ClientId = "9e616f36fde8424e9f71afa4a31e128a",
-                    Key = "df46ca91155142e99617a5fc5dea1f50",
+                    ClientSecret = "df46ca91155142e99617a5fc5dea1f50",
                 },
             };
         });